caesar511/Lumia950s-android-Oreo-INSTALLER/README.md

-I AM NOT RESIPONSIBILITY FOR ANY DAMAGE
+I AM NOT RESIPONSIBILITY FOR ANY DAMAGE.
 THANKS To Android4Lumia950/XL
 This script will automatic install Android oreo on your Lumia950s [Cityman/Talkman] Pre-Requirement